Thoughts Before Listening

 The entire album is full of songs that don’t stick, like Blind Melon was for me.
 If it was playing in the background of a party or at a bar, I would be happy with it.
 It’s music you can hear without having to listen to it, if that makes sense.

 If they were playing a live show in the bar you happened to be at, you’d dutifully applaud at the end of each song.
 But you wouldn’t cheer until they did “Breakfast at Tiffany’s” as an encore, then you’d turn to your friends and say “They were good, but why didn’t they do the theme song to Friends?”

 I wouldn’t recommend it, but I can understand if you were a fan.

 Yeah But What Else

-Down the Rabbit Hole (Additional listening inspired by this week’s review.)
+Down the Rabbit Hole (Additional songs inspired by listening to this album.)

 So the key word in the above is “inspired”.
 Nothing in this album inspired me to do anything except to listen to better music.
 And so, here are four songs/artists with Blue in their names that are objectively better than anything this album has to offer.

 Blue Rodeo – “Hasn’t Hit Me Yet” – One of Canada’s greats.
 This song is brilliant and wonderful and as close as I get to listening to country music.

 New Order – “Blue Monday” – This ‘83 dance classic is one of my favourites.
 It’s also (trivia time!) the best selling 12” single of all time.

 Blue Öyster Cult – “Don’t Fear the Reaper” – I got a fever.